Keyboard shortcuts

 • kubectl configured to access your cluster

-• Container image of Radar Agent
+• Container image of Radar Collector

 Quick Start